 So, what's a parent to do?

-"A parent can compensate for their child's teacher's weaknesses," he says.
+"A parent can compensate for their child's teacher's weaknesses,"

 New standards, testing changes

 The next chapter for students and parents in Illinois begins